michelphp/michel-package-starter/README.md

 ## Activating Your Package

-To activate your package in an PhpDevCommunity Michel project, you need to modify the `packages.php` file located in the `/config` directory.
+To activate your package in an Michel project, you need to modify the `packages.php` file located in the `/config` directory.
 Add your package class to the list of packages along with the environment(s) where it should be active.

 ```php
 <?php